-Add slaw mix, ground pork, satay sauce, green onions (reserve a pinch for garnish), garlic, seasoned rice vinegar, and half the crispy rice noodles (reserve remaining for garnish) to pan.
+Add slaw mix, ground pork, satay sauce, green onions (reserve a pinch for garnish), garlic, seasoned rice vinegar, and half the crispy rice noodles (reserve remaining for garnish) to hot pan.
 Stir until combined and warmed through, 1-2 minutes.

 Remove from burner.